When Access Disappears

 The Night Before

-I looked at the cheap clock that glowed red on the dark wall: 2:38 a.m.
+I looked at the cheap clock glowing red on the dark wall: 2:38 a.m.

 She had been restless.
-She shifted beneath the blankets; the brace caught, snagging the cotton.
+The brace caught as she shifted beneath the blankets.

 We were in the hotel, a thin-walled room just off the highway.
 The appointment was at 10:30 a.m.
 She had asked if I’d set the alarm, then turned toward the window, pretending to sleep.

 I didn’t answer.
-Not because I forgot—but because saying anything might’ve broken whatever was holding us both together.
+It wasn’t that I had forgotten, but that saying anything might have torn apart whatever was holding us together.

 “Damn it,” she muttered.